mattlwoh/design-system/lantern-os/README.md

 - Base unit is **4px**.
 The scale is 4 / 8 / 12 / 16 / 20 / 24 / 32 / 40 / 48 / 64 / 80 / 96.
 - The app uses a 12-column grid with a 24px gutter at desktop and 16px at mobile.
 - Generous **white space** is the loudest visual element in this system.
-Most cards have at least 24px of internal padding; section-to-section breathing room is 64–80px.
+Cards carry 28–32px of internal padding; section-to-section breathing room is 48–56px.

 ### Radii